rcowe/starter-kit-generator/templates/get-started/README.md

-# Dev-Starter-Kit UNDER CONSTRUCTION
+# Big Poppa Code React Starter Kit
-This Starter Kit is being created for New Web Developers that want to get started with VUE, and react
+This Starter Kit is being created for New Web Developers that want to get started with react

 Most people use a CLI Tool like Vue-Cli or Create React App and no idea what these things are doing